QuarkNet

 QuarkNet is a long-term, research-based teacher professional development program in the United States jointly funded by the National Science Foundation and the US Department of Energy.
-Since 1999, QuarkNet has established centers at universities and national laboratories conducting research in particle physics (also called high-energy physics) across the United States.
-Mentor physicists and physics teachers collaborate to bring cutting-edge physics to high school classrooms.
-QuarkNet offers research experiences for teachers and students, teacher workshops and sustained follow-on support.
-Through these activities, teachers enhance their knowledge and understanding of scientific research and transfer this experience to their classrooms, engaging students in both the substance and processes of contemporary physics research.
-Teachers may receive academic credit for their participation.
-QuarkNet programs are designed and conducted according to “best practices” described in the National Research Council National Science Education Standards report (1995) and support the Next Generation Science Standards (2013).
+Since 1999, QuarkNet has established centers at universities and national laboratories conducting research in particle physics (also called high-energy physics) across the United States, and has been bringing such physics to high school classrooms.
+QuarkNet programs are described in the National Research Council National Science Education Standards report (1995) and support the Next Generation Science Standards (2013).

+Overview

-Data Camp
+Boot Camp

-The summer Boot Camp is a continuing national activity that provides an opportunity for teachers to visit Fermilab and see the accelerators and detectors for themselves.
-Teachers from existing QuarkNet centers attend Boot Camp and form research groups to explore experimental data.
-They apply the physics that they know (i.e., energy and momentum conservation) to unravel the physics encoded in the data.
-This helps the teachers construct new knowledge about what has transpired inside the detector in exactly the same way that experimenters do.
-Teachers work in separate groups investigating triggers released by CMS in early 2011.
+The summer Boot Camp is an annual national activity allowing teachers to see detectors and colliders, as well as form research groups to process experimental data.
+Teachers have been working in separate groups investigating triggers released by CMS since early 2011.
 The groups search the data for evidence of the J/Psi, Z and W bosons.
 They used Excel to reconstruct the invariant mass of a particle when given the four-vector of that particle's decay products.
-In addition, participants attend several talks and go on tours of technical areas.
+In addition, participants attend several talks and tours of technical areas.

-Cosmic Ray Studies
+Cosmic ray studies

 The main QuarkNet student investigations supported at the national level are cosmic ray studies.
-Working with Fermilab technicians and research physicists, QuarkNet staff has developed a classroom cosmic ray muon detector that uses the same technologies as the largest detectors at Fermilab and CERN.
-To support interschool collaboration, QuarkNet collaborates with the Interactions in Understanding the Universe Project (I2U2) to develop and support the Cosmic Ray e-Lab.
+Working with Fermilab technicians and research physicists, QuarkNet staff have developed a classroom cosmic ray muon detector that uses the same technologies as the largest detectors at Fermilab and CERN.
+To support inter school collaboration, QuarkNet collaborates with the Interactions in Understanding the Universe Project (I2U2) to develop and support the Cosmic Ray e-Lab.
 An e-Lab is a student-led, teacher-guided investigation using experimental data.
 Students have an opportunity to organize and conduct authentic research and experience the environment of a scientific collaboration.
 Participating schools set up a detector somewhere at the school.
 Students collect and upload the data to a central server located at Argonne National Laboratory.
-Students can access data from all of the detectors in the cluster and use these data for studies, such as determining the (mean) lifetime of muons, the overall flux of muons in cosmic rays, or a study of extended air showers.
+Students can access data from detectors in the cluster for use in studies, such as determining the (mean) lifetime of muons, the overall flux of muons in cosmic rays, or a study of extended air showers.